operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

 The 'operator-sdk bundle validate' command can validate both content and format of an operator bundle image or an operator bundles directory on-disk containing operator metadata and manifests.
-This command will exit with a non-zero exit code if any validation tests fail.
+This command will exit with an exit code of 1 if any validation errors arise, and 0 if only warnings arise or all validators pass.

 More information on operator bundle images and the manifests/metadata format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md